Self-Host BTCPay Server for WooCommerce (Complete 2025 Guide)

 Recommended settings (works for most stores)

-With the Coinsnap plugin, the sensible defaults—Lightning on, on-chain fallback, rate-lock, and order-status mapping—are already pre-set, so you can review and go live with minimal tweaking.
+With the Coinsnap plugin, the sensible defaults—Lightning on, on-chain fallback, rate-lock, and order-status mapping—are already pre-set, so you can review and offer WooCommerce Lightning payment with minimal tweaking.

 If you setup BTCPay yourself, here is what you should look for: